rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 ### How were you associated with the rust project?

 - I was a member of a Rust Team.
+- I was a lead of a Rust Team.
 - I was a member of a Rust working group or project group.
+- I was a lead of a Rust working group or project group.
 - I was not a member of a Rust Team, working group, or project group, but I wanted to be.
 - I was not a member of a Rust team, working group, or project group, and I had